camillegeorgiou/automated-stack-uam/readme.md

 5. Run 'pip uninstall -r uninstall_requirements.txt' and 'pip install -r requirements.txt' This will install the required packlages and uninstall a conflicting version of markdown safe, if it exists.

-6. Run 'python3 main.py' (from the root folder)
+6. Run 'python3 main.py' (from the root folder).
+If the script fails, attempt to diagnose and re-run.

 7. Import the dashboards located in: kibana_assets.